A look at high-profile cases over killings by US police - News Break

 A look at high-profile cases over killings by US police

-MINNEAPOLIS (AP) — Former Minneapolis police Officer Derek Chauvin faces decades in prison when he is sentenced Friday in George Floyd's death.
-A teenage bystander filmed Chauvin pinning Floyd to the street for about 9 1/2 minutes on Memorial Day 2020 as Floyd's “I can't breathe” cries faded to silence.
-A jury needed only parts of two days in April to return guilty verdicts on murder and manslaughter charges after three weeks of testimony.www.heraldpalladium.com
+MINNEAPOLIS — Former Minneapolis police Officer Derek Chauvin faces decades in prison when he issentenced Friday in George Floyd’s death.
+A teenage bystander filmed Chauvin pinning Floyd to the street for about 9 1/2 minutes on Memorial Day 2020 as Floyd’s “I can’t breathe” cries faded to silence.
+A jury needed only parts of two days in April to return guilty verdicts on murder and manslaughter charges after three weeks of testimony.www.sandiegouniontribune.com

 Comments / 0